-(d) Add the deployed MW from Load Resources other than Controllable Load Resources to GTBD linearly ramped over the 10-minute ramp period.
+(e) Add the deployed MW from Load Resources other than Controllable Load Resources to GTBD linearly ramped over the 10-minute ramp period.
 The amount of deployed MW is calculated from the Resource telemetry and from applicable deployment instructions in Extensible Markup Language (XML) messages.
 ERCOT shall generate a linear bid curve defined by a price/quantity pair of $300/MWh for the first MW of Load Resources deployed and a price/quantity pair of $700/MWh for the last MW of Load Resources deployed in each SCED execution.
 After recall instruction, the amount of MW added to GTBD during the restoration period will be determined by validated telemetry.
 The TAC shall review the validity of the prices for the bid curve at least annually.

-(e) Add the deployed MW from ERS to GTBD.
+(f) Add the deployed MW from ERS to GTBD.
 The amount of deployed MW is determined from the XML messages and ERS contracts.
 After recall, an approximation of the amount of un-restored ERS shall be used.
 After ERCOT recalls each group, GTBD shall be adjusted to reflect the restoration of load using a linear curve over the ten hour restoration period.
 The restoration period shall be reviewed by TAC at least annually, and ERCOT may recommend a new restoration period to reflect observed historical restoration patterns.

-(f) Add the MW from Real-Time DC Tie imports during an EEA to GTBD.
+(g) Add the MW from Real-Time DC Tie imports during an EEA to GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the ERCOT Operator.

-(g) Subtract the MW from Real-Time DC Tie exports to address emergency conditions in the receiving electric grid from GTBD.
+(h) Subtract the MW from Real-Time DC Tie exports to address emergency conditions in the receiving electric grid from GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the receiving grid operator.